braboj/tutorial-git/02-Concepts/03-objects.md

 ![Git Objects](../Assets/images/git-object-model.png)

-Git is a sytem which allows content to be addressed similar to a book.
-In a book the content is the text on a page and can be referenced by its page number.
+Git is a system which follows the project folder changes using snapshots.
+In Git the snapshots are also called commit objects.
+Each snapshots represents the project at the moment of the commit.
-Git offers something similar but instead of pages it uses special 40 digit numbers as references.
-The content and the reference number make the git object.
+The project itself is represented using trees objects for folders and blob objects for the content of the files.
+The objects themselves are also called git hash objects.
+Each hash function has a unique ID consisting of 40 digits.

 A hash function is used to generate the 40 digit reference number.
 Hash functions have the special property to transform data sets of any size to